rocky/python-decompile-cfg/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Tell us about decompyle3 bugs
+about: Tell us about decompile_ng bugs

 ---

 <!-- __Note:__ Bugs are not for asking questions about a problem you
-are trying to solve that involve the use of decompyle3 along the way, although I may be more tolerent of this if you sponsor the project.
+are trying to solve that involve the use of decompile_ng along the way, although I may be more tolerent of this if you sponsor the project.

 Also, the unless you are a sponsor of the project, it may take a